 And the best part of cold-weather holidays?
 If the sun doesn’t shine, or you are out long enough to get chilly, what better than to come home to a cosy fire?
 La Dencrerie’s kitchen stove is sheer indulgence: I just love stocking up with wood and keeping the fire burning as we cook, play board games around the table and then eat.

 We are not short of heat in the farmhouse, having another woodburning stove in the salon, where we can sit toastily watching TV and relaxing for the evening.
 Plus, collecting and chopping all that wood has its own way of warming the muscles, whilst providing helpful employment for our children (don’t worry, they are all adults and capable of taking care of themselves).

 We are off soon to catch our Autumn fresh air at our Normandy farmhouse.
-Let us know if you’d like to come sometime soon.
+Do come sometime soon!